V4Fire/Client/docs/tests/README.md

 To create a `b-component`, several helper functions are available in `globalThis` (Only if you built the project in dev mode).
 Let's get to know them.

+Also, make sure you add your component to the `index.js` file of the demo page so that your component gets into the bundle and can be created using the helper functions.

 ### renderComponents

 This function makes it possible to create a component or components on a page at runtime.